 odsc conda create -n <name> -v <version> -f <environment.yaml> --empty

 Using the Anaconda Technology on OCI

-Oracle is licensed to include packages from Anaconda and make these packages available to Oracle Cloud Infrastructure (OCI) customers.
-Pre-installed packages that are embedded in OCI products and services that you license from Oracle may be used under the terms of the applicable Oracle OCI license agreement or terms of service.
+Oracle is licensed to include packages from Anaconda and make these packages available to OCI customers.
+Preinstalled packages that are embedded in OCI products and services that you license from Oracle might be used under the terms of the applicable Oracle OCI license agreement or terms of service.

-Oracle customers can use Oracle’s cloud-hosted products and services with a preinstalled copy of Conda to access additional packages from Anaconda’s repository.
-This access is under the Anaconda's Terms of Service, except that Oracle OCI customers may use the Anaconda packages for commercial purposes on the OCI platform without obtaining a separate paid license from Anaconda.
-The packages are only for use as part of our services, and do not entitle you to download them to your own infrastructure or to use Anaconda’s trademarks.
-Packages may have their own licenses provided by the package authors.
+You can use Oracle’s cloud-hosted products and services with a preinstalled copy of Conda to access additional packages from Anaconda’s repository.
+This access is under the Anaconda's Terms of Service, except that Oracle OCI customers can use the Anaconda packages for commercial purposes on the OCI platform without obtaining a separate paid license from Anaconda.
+The packages are only for use as part of our services and don't entitle you to download them to your own infrastructure or to use Anaconda’s trademarks.
+Packages might have their own licenses provided by the package authors.

-Create an account on Anaconda Nucleus and get started using Anaconda today.
+Create an account on Anaconda Nucleus and to get started using Anaconda.